Elias1992gitx/Sign-Language-Translator-Flutter/sltproject1/README.md

-# Flutter Sign Language Translation
+# Ethiopian Sign Language to Amharic Text Translator (Flutter Project)

 This project is a Flutter application that provides sign language translation functionality using a device's camera.